Mark Zuckerberg Tells Senate: Election Security Is An 'Arms Race'

 - Why this apology is different from previous apologies from Facebook: "Overall I would say that we're going through a broader philosophical shift in how we approach our responsibility as a company," he said.
 "We need to take a more proactive role and a broader view of our responsibilities.
 It's not enough to just build tools.
 We need to make sure they're used for good.
 That means we need to now take a more active view in policing the ecosystem."

 - Policing harmful language: Zuckerberg noted that Facebook has had success using artificial intelligence tools to police and enforce communication by blocking terrorist propaganda, but he says it's more difficult to identify hate speech.
 "Determining if something is hate speech is very linguistically nuanced," he said, and the error rate is high.
-But he said repeatedly that better AI tools are being developed for future use.
+But he said repeatedly that better AI tools are being developed.

-- Election security: "There are people in Russia whose job it is is to try to exploit our systems and other Internet systems," he said.
+- Election security: "There are people in Russia whose job it is to try to exploit our systems and other Internet systems," he said.
 "So this is an arms race.
 They're going to keep getting better at this, and we need to invest in keeping on getting better at this, too."
 He repeated the point again hours later.
 "As long as there are people sitting in Russia whose job it is to try to interfere with elections around the world, this is going to be an ongoing conflict," he said.

 - Working with Justice Department special counsel Robert Mueller on the Russia investigation: "I want to be careful here because that, our work with the special counsel is confidential and I want to make sure that in an open session I'm not revealing something that's confidential," he said. " ...
 I am not aware of a subpoena, I believe there may be [a subpoena], but I know we are working with them."